kakaoenterprise/JORLDY/README.md

 ## :exclamation:Notification

 Currently, JORLDY is pre-release version.
-It only supports Linux OS, but you can use JORLDY with **Docker** on Windows and Mac (In WSL, there is an issue with the algorithm using the target network.).
-Running on a local environment in Windows and Mac will be supported soon.
+It only supports Linux, but you can use JORLDY with **Docker** on Windows and Mac.
+However, you can use only (single, sync_distributed)_train_nomp.py and eval.py on a local environment in Windows and Mac.
+In WSL, there is an issue with the algorithm using the target network in the script using multiprocessing library.
+We will address these issues as soon as possible.

+**\* (single, sync_distributed)_train_nomp.py: these scripts don't use multiprocessing library.
+In detail, the manage process is included in the main process.
+So it can be a bit slow.**

 ## :arrow_down: Installation